Cleaning and Sterilization Instructions

 functionality of the device is sufficient and any marking used for measurements are

-devices begin to deteriorate after 10 to 15 sterilization / cleaning cycles, and should be
+begin to deteriorate after 10 to 15 sterilization / cleaning cycles, and should be visually

-safely discarded once the edges become dull.
-The edges can become dull after one
+discarded once the edges become dull.
+The edges can become dull after one use or

-use or may last 10 to 15 surgical cases.
-Dull drill bits should be safely discarded to
+may last 10 to 15 surgical cases.
+Dull drill bits should be safely discarded to prevent

-prevent localized burning of the bone during use.
-Similarly, it is not recommended that
+localized burning of the bone during use.
+Similarly, it is not recommended that K-wire or

-K-wire or drill bits be reused for multiple cases due to the high velocity rotation of the
+drill bits be reused for multiple cases due to the high velocity rotation of the devices

 The sterilization trays are designed to last hundreds of sterilization / cleaning cycles and

-Instruments shall be loaded into the dedicated PANTERA sterilization tray for sterilization.
+Instruments shall be loaded into the dedicated WOLF® sterilization tray for sterilization.
+If

 Steam sterilize using a pre-vacuum cycle for 3 minutes at a minimum temperature of 135ºC.